eBooks

 2. Clearly Identify the Main Characters: Focus on introducing the protagonist and, if necessary, the antagonist.
 Briefly describe who they are, their goals, and the challenges they face.
 This helps establish the emotional core of your story.

-4. Highlight the Conflict: Every compelling story has a central conflict.
-Make sure your synopsis clearly communicates what’s at stake for the main characters and what obstacles they must overcome.
+4. Highlight the Conflict: Every convincing story has a central conflict.
+Make sure your synopsis clearly communicates what's at stake for the main characters and what obstacles they must overcome.
 This is what drives the narrative forward.

 5. Maintain the Tone of Your Work: If your book or movie is humorous, let some of that humor shine through in the synopsis.
 If it's a thriller, maintain the suspense.
 The tone of your synopsis should reflect the tone of the work itself, giving readers an accurate feel for what to expect.